The 11th Century: The world before the Crusades

 They seized control of the Abbasid Caliphate's territories in Iran and Iraq.

-During the late 8th and early 9th century AD, the Abbasid Caliphate was under constant military pressure from both Fatimid Egypt and the Byzantine Empire.
+During the late 8th and early 9th century AD, the Abbasid Caliphate was under constant military pressure from both the Byzantine Empire and localized rebellions, such as the Kharejites and Tahirids in Persia.

 To counteract these pressures, the Abbasids had incorporated the militaristic Seljuk Turks from Iran into their armies, as they proved to be powerful warriors.